rout369/AA-NIPS-Adaptive-AI-Based-Network-Intrusion-Prevention-System-/README.md

 | F1 (R2L) | 0.0090 |
 | F1 (U2R) | 0.2737 |

-*Note: The drop in R2L and U2R performance is expected due to the extremely low representation of these classes in training and the novelty of many attacks in the test set.
-This highlights the challenge of detecting rare and novel attack types – exactly why we include a separate zero‑day autoencoder.*
+*Note: The drop in R2L and U2R performance is expected due to the extremely low representation of these classes in training and the novelty of many attacks in the test set.*

 ### **Feedback & Retraining**
 - Feedback stored in `feedback/feedback_with_features.jsonl`